 Discover the similarities and differences between closed-end mutual funds, interval funds and exchange-traded funds.

 The dynamic nature of the investment industry encourages managers to continually assess products that meet investor preferences.
-Recent investor trends include the movement toward closed-end mutual funds, interval funds and exchange-traded funds.
-Learn more about these in-demand fund structures and compare their characteristics.
+Recent investor trends include the movement toward closed-end mutual funds, interval funds and exchange-traded funds (ETFs).
+Learn more about these types of fund structures and compare their characteristics.

-Closed-end mutual fund: Registered with the SEC, a closed-end fund generally issues a fixed number of shares that are not redeemable from the fund.
+Closed-end mutual fund: Registered with the SEC, a closed-end fund generally issues a fixed number of shares that aren’t redeemable from the fund.
 They have similar compliance testing as open-end funds but are allowed to hold a greater percentage of illiquid securities in their investment portfolios.

-Interval fund: A type of registered closed-end fund that does not trade on the secondary market but whose shares may be continuously offered and are subject to periodic repurchase offers by the fund at a price based on net asset value.
+Interval fund: A type of registered closed-end fund that doesn’t trade on the secondary market but whose shares may be continuously offered, up to a preset maximum amount, and are subject to periodic repurchase offers by the fund at a price based on net asset value.